 You will smell this beautiful little French bakery before you see it.

 The Matcha Madeleine features a green tea-infused cake base with a glossy matcha icing finish.
-It is melt in your mouth good, with a focus on freshness and texture rather than sugar content and appearance.
+It melts in your mouth well, with a focus on freshness and texture rather than sugar content and appearance.

-Traditional Lemon, Almond, and Original Butter Madeleines available as well.
+Traditional Lemon, Almond, and Original Butter Madeleines are available as well.

-Single origin, hand drip coffee as well as espresso-based affogato and ice cream lattes on menu as well.
+Single-origin, hand drip coffee as well as espresso-based affogato and ice cream lattes are on the menu as well.